Madaniya Member Organisations

 Access Center for Human Rights (ACHR)

-The Access Centre for Human Rights (ACHR) is a non-profit organization founded by Syrian refugees in Lebanon in 2017 and later registered in France in 2020.
-Led by professionals in law, human rights, and journalism, ACHR advocates for refugee rights, investigates human rights violations, and promotes the rule of law.
-It remains independent, non-sectarian, and committed to ensuring the voluntary, dignified, and safe return of refugees.
+The Access Centre for Human Rights (ACHR) is a non-profit founded by Syrian refugees in Lebanon in 2017 and registered in France in 2020.
+Led by professionals in law, human rights, and journalism, ACHR advocates for refugee rights, investigates violations, and promotes the rule of law, remaining independent and committed to the safe return of refugees.

 -